 The benefit of having options in terms of the shape of the bolus is that the rate of insulin delivery can be better matched to how quickly or slowly certain foods are digested: quick delivery can be used to deal with quickly-digested foods, mediating the blood glucose spike that may strike after eating starch and carbs; a prolonged delivery can be used for slower digesting foods, avoiding the lows that often set in when insulin acts more quickly than the slowly digested foods do.
 As a result, we can even out the blood sugar peaks and valleys that may follow certain meals, leading to more successful blood glucose management… better feeling, lower A1C’s, better health!

-How Do I Know If I Should Split the Bolus?
+How Do I Know If I Should Extend the Bolus?

 A real-life example: